 1import IconButton from '@material-ui/core/IconButton'; 2import PhotoCamera from '@material-ui/icons/PhotoCamera'; 3 4export default function IconButtons() { 5 return ( 6 <IconButton color="primary" aria-label="upload picture" component="span"> 7 <PhotoCamera /> 8 </IconButton> 9 ); 10}

-In this code, we're using the IconButton component with the PhotoCamera icon.
+We use the IconButton component with the PhotoCamera icon in this code.
 The color prop is set to "primary", and the aria-label prop is used for accessibility.

 Material UI allows for extensive customization of its components.
 For example, you can change the color, size, and variant of the Button component.
 You can also add icons and adjust the button's padding and margin.